ibm-cloud-docs/openwhisk/pkg_obstorage.md

     ok: created trigger feed myCosTrigger
     ```
   {: pre}
- 4. Create a simple action that only serves to verify the trigger, the change feed, and the rule are all configured and working correctly.
+ 4. Create a simple action to verify that the trigger, the change feed, and the rule are all configured and working correctly.
 For example, create an action called `showCosChange` containing the following `showCosChange.js` JavaScript code:
   ```javascript
   function main(data) {
       console.log(data);